-DAN 300 : Independent Study
+DAN 300 : Independent Study To be arranged with faculty.

-DAN 316: Composition
+DAN 316 : Composition

 This course examines the abstract elements of dance, time, space, and energy so that they can come together to form movement that has artistic purpose.
 Students will learn through movement various ways to shape the abstract elements of dance.